ttwardz/UWG/siteUWG/Content/articles/why-write-for-no-one.md

 ---
 tags: philosophy
 title: Why Write for No One?
+description: Writing is hard.
+Yet, many of us do it for no one, for free, for fun.
+Why?
+author: Tom Twardzik
 ---

-# Why Write for No One?

 Writing is hard.
-Yet, many people do it for no one, for free, for _fun_.
+Yet, many of us do it for no one, for free, for _fun_.
 Why?

 The answers are various: